 What to Bring for Residential Treatment

-We care about our clients’ safety and we want them to have everything they need during their stay with us.
-Below is a list of items that clients are and are not allowed to bring to treatment.
+We care about the safety of our staff, clients, and their loved ones.
+While in treatment, we want our clients to have everything they need but there are some items that should be left at home.
+Below is a list of items that are acceptable and those that are not appropriate to bring to residential treatment.

 - Casual attire, modest bathing suit, workout clothing